 ASCL Seminar: The politics of net zero in Africa.
 Insights from ongoing work

-The past seven years have seen net zero become a core framing concept for climate action globally.
-Both governments and private sector have set net zero targets, developed and implementing transition plans.
+The past seven years have seen net zero - the state in which the greenhouse gases going into the atmosphere are balanced by removal out of the atmosphere - become a core framing concept for climate action globally.
+Both governments and private sector have set net zero targets, developed and implemented transition plans.
 However, action on net zero has not been homogeneous across the globe.
 Regional differences between the Global North and South in the understanding of net zero, ambition and willingness and capacity to implement net zero action have emerged.
 Africa’s engagement with net zero stands out.
-This talk will highlight the politics shaping engagement with net zero in Africa countries, based on our work on climate finance, justice and equity, just transitions, carbon markets and carbon dioxide removal.
+This seminar by Jessica Omukuti, Senior Research Fellow at Oxford Net Zero, will highlight the politics shaping engagement with net zero in African countries, based on her work on climate finance, justice and equity, just transitions, carbon markets and carbon dioxide removal.

 Image: Azuri Technologies.
 Flickr.